discoloured teeth , chromogenic bacteria, black stains, kids teeth

 dental caries | ECC |Early CHildhood Caries, discoloured teeth , chromogenic bacteria, black stains, kids teeth

-Often the parents or the care givers mistake cavities for stains.
-Which is why a regular dental visit even for the kids is mandatory.
+Often the parents or the caregivers mistake cavities for stains.
+This is why a regular dental visit even for the kids is mandatory.

-A cavity might start as a white flaky line and finally turn to brown and the black in color.
-The tooth structured will be destroyed slowly and the child might even have pain and abscess (pus with respected to the infected tooth).
+A cavity might start as a white flaky line and finally turn brown and black in colour.
+The tooth structure will be destroyed slowly and the child might even have pain and abscess (pus with respect to the infected tooth).

 The milk teeth are as important as the permanent teeth and should be treated immediately.